 Just like your natural hair, your extensions require moisture to prevent detangling over time.
 You’ll want to make sure you keep your curly clip in human hair extensions conditioned regularly.
-We recommend using an inexpensive conditioner to work through a clip in extensions.
+We recommend using an inexpensive conditioner to work through clip-in extensions.
 Work from top to bottom, making sure each strand is conditioned before starting the detangling process.

 Now to wash your extensions.
 You’ll want to wash your extensions after each prolonged use.
 If you like to wear your natural hair extensions clip-ins regularly, you’ll want to schedule the time to wash them like you do your natural hair.
 Washing your extensions after detangling will make it so much easier and prevent more knots from occurring during the lathering process.
-Work the shampoo from the top to bottom and rinse in one direction.
+Work the shampoo from top to bottom and rinse in one direction.

-The best go-to styling method is the LOC method – which can also be used my natural hair extensions you’ll want to start by using a leave-in conditioner and make sure that it is worked through each strand.
+The best go-to styling method is the LOC method which can also be used clip-in extensions for African American Hair you’ll want to start by using a leave-in conditioner and make sure that it is worked through each strand.
 You’ll then want to seal that conditioner in with an oil.
 We recommend a light oil like Coconut oil or Moroccan oil.
 And lastly, use your favorite styling cream to style your extensions.
 Use the styling cream to smooth out any frizz or fly-away locks.